Phase IV (1974 film): Legacy

 This is the first film to depict a geometric crop circle, in this case, created by super-intelligent ants.
 The film predates by two years the first modern reports of crop circles in the United Kingdom and it has been cited as a possible inspiration or influence on the pranksters who started this phenomenon.

 Over time, the film has gained a cult following.
 The film has been a significant influence on a recent generation of science fiction film directors and other visual media artists.
 In Nicolas Goldbart's science fiction film Phase 7, Phase IV is playing on a television in the apartment of the protagonists.
 The writer/director Panos Cosmatos described Phase IV as having been a very significant influence on the look and feel of his science fiction film Beyond the Black Rainbow.

+The film was also the inspiration for Ant Attack, a 1983 game released for the ZX Spectrum by Quicksilva, where the protagonist has to rescue a trapped character in a 3D-isometric city ruled by giant ants.

 The music video by Radical Friend for Yeasayer's 2009 song "Ambling Alp" is an homage to Phase IV and the video's images are inspired by some of the visual elements of the film.

 In January 1989, Phase IV was featured on one of the very early episodes of Mystery Science Theater 3000.